-Note: Workers must use data exchanges to verify receipt of SSI, SSDI and Medicare prior to requesting verification from the member.
+Note: IM workers must use data exchanges to verify receipt of SSI, SSDI, and Medicare prior to requesting verification from the applicant or member.

-7.2.3 Citizenship Verification Through Data Exchange
+7.2.3 U.S. Citizenship Verification Through Data Exchange

-For individuals who meet the selection criteria below, CARES will automatically submit a request to the Social Security Administration (SSA), with the person's name, verified Social Security Number (SSN), and date of birth for comparison to SSA's data.
-If SSA is able to verify the person's U.S. citizenship, no additional verification of citizenship may be required.
+For persons who meet the selection criteria below, a request will be sent electronically to the Social Security Administration (SSA) with the person's name, verified Social Security Number (SSN), and date of birth for comparison to SSA's data.
+If SSA is able to verify U.S. citizenship, no additional verification of U.S. citizenship is required.

-Only persons meeting all of the following criteria will be selected for this data exchange:
+To be selected for this data exchange, a person must:

-- Requesting Medicaid, BadgerCare Plus, or Family Planning Only Services - Declaring to be a U.S. citizen or national - Provides an SSN - Is not a member of an exempt population listed in 7.2.1.2 - Citizenship/nationality has not already been verified through other means
+- Be requesting health care. - Have declared they are a U.S. citizen or national. - Have provided an SSN. - Not belong to an exempt population listed in SECTION 7.2.1.2 EXEMPT POPULATIONS. - Not have already had their U.S. citizenship verified through other means.

-Non-exempt Medicaid applicants/members who do not provide an SSN or whose SSN cannot be verified, cannot have their citizenship verified through the data exchange.
-They must meet the citizenship verification requirement by providing documentation as defined in 7.2.4.
+Non-exempt Medicaid applicants who do not provide an SSN, or whose SSN cannot be verified, cannot have their U.S. citizenship verified through the data exchange.
+They must meet the U.S. citizenship verification requirement by providing documentation as defined in SECTION 7.2.4 CITIZENSHIP VERIFICATION THROUGH DOCUMENTATION.